-As if I need more, I now have a plan to put more in.
+As if I need more roses, I now have a plan to put more in.
 I am excited!

 I have a little bed near the back of the garden that has yet to be given a purpose that I am happy with.
 It’s been a bed for vegetables, a bed for the children to plant a few annuals and a bed for the kids to just dig and play round in.
 Currently it’s looking pretty sad, so I need to do something with it.
 You may have seen my recent post about getting a new bench, and as that’s near to this bed, it makes me all the more determined to revamp it and get the top of the garden looking pretty.
 I also hate to think of any space being wasted out there, so I must use it wisely.

-As such, I have decided to make it into a rose garden.
+As such, I have decided to create a rose garden.
 As I have mentioned, I have plenty of roses dotted all around the garden already, but I thought it’d be nice to have several all in one bed.
 It will add such gorgeous colours and scents to that part of the garden and it will offer me a fabulous excuse to buy more roses!
+Any excuse!

 So today I thought I’d get some of my thoughts and plans around it clear in my head, and by doing so I’ll share them with you and maybe I can tempt you into creating a rose garden….

-There are a huge variety available to buy, so take time to get used to the different ones, from shrubs to climbers, to hybrid tea roses to florubundas, there are plenty to choose from.
+There are a huge variety of roses available to buy, so take time to get used to the different ones, from shrubs to climbers, to hybrid tea roses to floribundas, there are plenty to choose from.
 That’s all part of the fun!

 Roses are hardy and quite easy to keep, but they are prone to black spot.
 You need to cut this away when you see it and don’t let the leaves fall to the ground as the black spot is just going back into the roots then.
 Make sure that when you water around the base of the roses, rather than from above, and they’ll ideally be in well drained soil in a relatively sunny spot.
 Baking soda and water can help to prevent black spot and I’ve also heard milk and water can be effective, though I have not tried this one out.